stevencombs/retrocombs.github.io/evernote.md

 ---
 layout: pages
-title: Evernote
+title: Productivity
 ---

 <img class="category" src="http://www.stevencombs.com/images/design/evernote.svg" />

-It’s true.
-I am a huge fan of [Evernote](https://www.evernote.com/referral/Registration.action?uid=33239&sig=4da3897d067e65f5e7cc3c59c00fddb7).
-I use it for everything.
-If you are on this page looking for the single most important tip, that’s it.
-Put EVERYTHING in Evernote.
-Until you observe this single strategy, you will not yield the full power of Evernote.

-If you are looking for more tips and tricks, this page contains links (or will in the future) to all my Evernote related blog posts.
+In the past, I was a power user of Evernote.
+I've since moved on to other tools to organize my life; however, this page remains for those looking for past tips and tricks.
+One tip not included below; If you use Evernote, be sure to put EVERYTHING in the application.
+This is the way you maximize it's built-in tools.
+Now, on to my archived list of tips.

 <ul id="blog-posts" class="posts">
 {% for post in site.categories.evernote %}